Background

 Chromexcel and Double Shot - Any of the above, plus click here for a more in depth guide to care from Stridewise.

-Dublin - Any type of boot wax, however note this leather is mainly sought after for its patina which means it's not recommended to apply conditioner too soon or immediately to this leather, as it will change the color of it along with the patina which develops.
+Dublin - Any type of boot wax, however note this leather is mainly sought after for its patina which means it's generally not recommended to apply conditioner too soon or immediately to this leather, as it will change the color of it along with the patina which develops.

 Kudu - Smith's Leather Balm, Oregon Trail Co.
 Boot Wax, Bick4 or any all natural applicant or wax.
 A nubuk or waterproofing spray can also be used.